Top 5 Reasons to Start a Terrace Garden:a Quick Start Guide to Create a Garden on a Terrace

 Over the winter my balcony garden gets a bit of a rest, and I change the plants to more low maintenance plants such as Christmas Cactus which love the south facing orientation.

 If you are keen on providing a small sanctuary for wildlife, it is a good idea to take that into consideration.
 It is also nice to be able to create a colorful garden.
-Here are some ideas on plants for various orientations.
+Here are some ideas on what plants you should buy for your terrace garden.

 Plant Ideas for Small Gardens or BalconiesClick thumbnail to view full-size